Mediavine Review (Should You Make the Switch?)

 User Experience

-When switching from AdSense to Mediavine, or switching from no ads to Mediavine, your website will see a big increase in ad density.
+When switching from AdSense to Mediavine or from no ads to Mediavine, your website will usually see a significant increase in ad density.

 And one of the reasons why publishers earn more with Mediavine than with AdSense is because they will typically have many more ads on their website.